 Safety Technology

-Volvo's class-leading safety features - including City Safety, Pilot Assist, and LiDAR - can positively influence your premium with some insurers.
+Volvo's class-leading safety features - City Safety, Pilot Assist, and LiDAR on newer models - can positively influence premiums with some insurers.

-Up to 65% discount for claim-free years.
+Australian insurers offer discounts of up to 65% for claim-free years.
 Volvo's safety tech helps maintain claim-free records.
-Some insurers offer NCB protection.

 🔧